 Leslie Furcron is a 59-year-old grandmother.
 She was “wilding” with the Black Lives Matter mob in La Mesa when she was shot between the eyes with a beanbag.
 This came 3-4 hours after violence started.
 The protest had been declared an unlawful assembly at that time by the La Mesa police and the crowd ordered to disperse.
 She was livestreaming the mob action when she was shot.
 The riot took place on May 31, 2020 in downtown La Mesa, but the police response to the incident only became available seven weeks later.
 So, now the entire story is known from several angles.

 The Black Lives Matter mob had been spraying the police station with graffiti and throwing rocks and bottles at the policemen and the station.
-They were also mobbing the station, as if they had planned to overrun the police and takeover the station.
-If they had been able to do that, certainly the station would have been ransacked and most likely burned down, like they burned three other major buildings that night in La Mesa and set fire to others.
-Furcron says in her livestream that the mob was trying to burn the police station down.
+They were also mobbing the station.
+If they had been able to get control of the station, it would certainly have been ransacked and burned down, like they burned three other, large major commercial buildings that night to the ground.
+The rioters set fire to an annex of the City Hall, but it petered out before the entire City Hall was consumed.
+Furcron says in her livestream that the mob was going to burn the police station down.

 The incident was used by local anarchists to justify the ransacking, vandalizing and torching of downtown La Mesa.

 This first video is Leslie Furcron live-streaming her arrival at the riot up until the time she was hit between the eyes with a bean bag and taken away in a car to a hospital.

 This second video is a response by the policed to the incident.
 It was produced by the La Mesa Police Department and released on July 22, 2020.

 The third video was produced by a bystander of the shooting aftermath.
 The white bean bag can be seen stuck in her forehead.
 The bean bag has a clothe skirt on it which gives it more stability in its trajectory.
 Bean bags are not very accurate and it seems unlikely the policeman intended to shoot her in the face.